ZongzhenLin/BEST-BUY-Slow-Selling-SKUs-Sales-Forecasting/README.md

 # BEST-BUY-Slow-Selling-SKUs-Sales-Forecasting
 This project is sponsored by Best Buy.
+All workds were completed in 2 weeks.